karkipra/Top-N-RecSys/Weekly Updates.md

   How to model each user-item interactions along with the basic ratings matrix is one of the preliminary step that we want to complete.

+## Date: Feb 04, 2020

+We plan to build user-item rating matrix and run a basic CF on that.
+We also want to find the features of products and define a similarity function that can be used later to refine the recommendation list.
+We also need to look at the product metadata.